top of page

 Since January, the Government has been strengthening our defensive presence in Cyprus and the Gulf, sending additional radar systems, counter-drone systems, Typhoons, F-35 jets, and ground-based air defence.

 The attacks by Iran and its proxies are indiscriminate and dangerous.
-This Government has now approved the request from the US to use our basing – for a specific, defensive and limited purpose – so they can destroy Iran’s missiles at source.
+This Government has now approved the request from the US to use our bases – for a specific, defensive and limited purpose – so they can destroy Iran’s missiles at source.

 Tech companies must protect women and girls from online abuse

 This week, Liz Kendall, Secretary of State for Science, Innovation and Technology convened a roundtable with major platforms including Snapchat, Meta, YouTube and TikTok to press them to go further and faster in protecting women and girls online.
-The Government has already taken action — making cyberflashing and intimate image abuse priority offences, banning ‘nudification’ tools, and requiring platforms to remove non-consensual images within 48 hours.
-But more needs to be done to ensure the safety of our children.

 Question to treasury - Community ownership